 - 8. If you are dissatisfied with the outcome of the early resolution or mediation, or consider this stage to be inappropriate, or if the issues are complex and may require a detailed investigation, then you can pursue a formal Complaint by submitting the Complaint Form (Appendix A) to the School Secretary ("the Secretary"). - 9.
 The School aims to complete consideration of a formal complaint and any associated review within ninety (90) calendar days.
 The deadline requires that you meet all deadlines we set you for submission of evidence.
-In some cases, we may need to extend this deadline, and in these circumstances, we will contact you to inform you of this and keep you regularly updated on the progress of your case. - 10.
+In some cases, we may need to extend this deadline and in these circumstances we will contact you to inform you of this and keep you regularly updated on the progress of your case. - 10.
 You must send your Complaint Form to the School Secretary by no later than: - 10.1.
-Ten (10) working days (five (5) working days for LSE Summer School students) from the end of an attempt at early resolution or mediation; or - 10.2.
-Twenty (20) working days (ten (10) working days for LSE Summer School students) from the date of the incident/s, with an explanation of why you have not attempted early resolution or mediation. - 10.3 Three (3) months from the date your programme of study formally ceased or (if eligible to graduate) your Graduation date

-For the avoidance of doubt, 10.3 will apply in cases where you were unable to raise a complaint in accordance with 10.1 and 10.2.
+Ten (10) working days (five (5) working days for LSE Summer School students and two (2) working days for LSE Executive Education Programme student participants) from the end of an attempt at early resolution or mediation; or - 10.2.
+Twenty (20) working days (ten (10) working days for LSE Summer School students and five (5) working days for LSE Executive Education Programme student participants) from the date of the incident/s, with an explanation of why you have not attempted early resolution or mediation. - 10.3 Three (3) months from the date your programme of study formally ceased or (if eligible to graduate) your Graduation date - For the avoidance of doubt, 10.3 will apply in cases where you were unable to raise a complaint in accordance with 10.1 and 10.2.